 Field Width Description Туре NumPkts 40 The number of packets associated with the operation.
-Required The exact interpretation of this field depends on the
+The exact interpretation of this field depends on the Required

 OpCode.
-OpData 4 The data a interpretati Required OpCode 4 A code that t describes what needs to be done.
+OpData 4 associated with the operation.
+The exact ion of this field depends on the OpCode.
+Required OpCode 4 A code that at describes what needs to be done.
 Required Value Operation 0x0 Initialize stream Flush buffers and reset stream state.
 NOTE: When an Initialize stream command packet with NumBytes==0 and NumPkts==0 is received by the RFNoC infrastructure, one and only one stream status packet shall be sent in response.
 No flow control stream status packets shall be sent in response to incoming data on the given stream until an Initialize stream command packet with either NumBytes>0 or NumPkts>0 is received.
 0x1 Ping Trigger a stream status response at endpoint.
 0x2 Resynchronize flow control Use NumPkts and NumBytes to resync flow control.
-Others Reserved SrcEPID 16 Endpoint II NOTE: The in the CHE Required NumBytes 64 The number The exact OpCode.
+Others Reserved SrcEPID 16 Endpoint II NOTE: The in the CHL Required NumBytes 64 The numb The exact OpCode.
 Required